-Before the 1920s, it used to take an arduous river journey or a rugged elephant trek through the jungle to reach the beautiful temples of Chiang Mai.
-Fortunately, this northern gem is now much more accessible.
-However, its decades of isolation has had the benefit of preserving Chiang Mai’s traditional charm, and the city is a wonderful place to get some insight on the history of the Thai lifestyle.
+Before the 1920s, one had to take an arduous river trip or ride an elephant trek through the jungle to reach the beautiful temples of Chiang Mai.
+Fortunately, this northern gem is much more accessible today.
+However, decades of seclusion have had the advantage of preserving Chiang Mai's traditional charm, and the city is a wonderful place to get a glimpse into the history of the Thai way of life.

-The largest city in Northern Thailand, and known to locals as the cultural capital, Chiang Mai is located on the Ping River which was an important historical thoroughfare for trade routes.
-To this day it is still a major center for beautiful handcrafted goods, umbrellas, silver jewelery and woodcarving.
-There are many opportunities for shopping in the local markets, including the bustling Sunday Walking Street Market where you can find beautiful local fashions and handmade art pieces.
+Chiang Mai is the largest city in northern Thailand and is known by locals as the cultural capital.
+It is located on the Ping River, which in the past was an important artery for trade routes.
+Today it is still an important center for beautiful handmade goods, umbrellas, silver jewelry and wood carvings.
+There are many opportunities for shopping at the local markets, including the bustling Sunday market where you can find beautiful local fashions and handmade artwork.

-Surrounded by dramatic mountains and lush countryside, Chiang Mai is a greener and quieter version of the capital city Bangkok, with a cosmopolitan flair.
-Although Chiang Mai translates as “New City”, this city is far from new.
-In fact, it’s rich and multi-layered history dates back to 1296 AD.
-At one time it was the capital of the ancient Lanna kingdom, and it contains temple after temple dating back to these early foundations, in impressive Burmese, Sri Lankan and Lanna Thai designs.
+Surrounded by dramatic mountains and lush countryside, Chiang Mai is a greener and quieter version of the capital Bangkok, with a cosmopolitan feel.
+Although Chiang Mai translates as "New City," this city is anything but new.
+Its rich and storied history dates back to 1296 AD.
+Once the capital of the ancient Lanna Kingdom, it is home to temple after temple dating back to these early foundations, in impressive Burmese, Sri Lankan and Lanna-Thai designs.

-Chiang Mai is one of the few cities in the world which still has a traditional moat around the city.
-The moat, lined with trees, grassy banks, beautiful fountains and historic ramparts is ideal for exploring by bicycle.
-The moat creates a different atmosphere at night time as it is lit up with brilliant colors.
+Chiang Mai is one of the few cities in the world that still has a traditional moat around the city.
+Lined with trees, grassy banks, beautiful fountains and historic ramparts, the moat is ideal for exploring by bicycle.
+At night, when the moat is illuminated in bright colors, it creates a completely different atmosphere.

-With its quiet and relaxed vibe, this historic city appeals more to the sophisticated traveler than the young backpacker chaos of Bangkok.
-It has an increasing number of high-class hotels, giving visitors the option to stay here in style and comfort.
-Chiang Mai has attracted a large percentage of expats and retirees who have chosen this affordable, unspoilt, and more traditional city to call home.
+With its quiet and relaxed atmosphere, this historic city appeals more to the discerning traveler than the young backpacker chaos of Bangkok.
+There are a growing number of upscale hotels that offer visitors the opportunity to stay here in style and comfort.
+Chiang Mai has attracted a high percentage of expats and retirees who have made this affordable, unspoiled and more traditional city their home.

-One of the highlights of your experience in Chiang Mai is sure to be the food.
-Thai cuisine is famously fragrant and flavorful, and rich curries, spicy soups, and savory noodle dishes.
-In the North specifically, the cuisine features the frequent use of hot chili dips known as “naam prik”.
-Why not try some yam woon sen noodles with curry powder and turmeric?
+One of the highlights of your stay in Chiang Mai is definitely the food.
+Thai cuisine is famous for its aroma and flavor, rich curries, spicy soups and hearty noodle dishes.
+Especially in the north, spicy chili dips known as "naam prik" are often used.
+Why not try yam woon sen noodles with curry powder and turmeric?

-The traditional Northern Thai meal is known as Khan Toke, which is served on a small round table and consists of several small dishes to share such as beef and chicken curry, crispy fried pork skin, and naam prik served with sticky rice.
-An authentic Khan Toke dining experience will be part of your cycling tour, providing a great opportunity to converse with your new friends.
-If you have adventurous tastes, and love exotic and spicy flavors, you will be in heaven with the amount of new culinary sensations available for you to sample here in Chiang Mai.
+The traditional northern Thai meal is known as Khan Toke.
+It is served at a small round table and consists of several small dishes to share, such as beef and chicken curry, crispy fried pork skin and naam prik, served with sticky rice.
+An authentic Khan Toke meal is part of your bike tour and is a great opportunity to catch up with your new friends.
+If you have adventurous tastes and love exotic and spicy flavors, you'll be delighted by the many new culinary sensations you can try here in Chiang Mai.

-Chiang Mai is ideally suited to exploring on a bicycle.
-The roads are excellent here, with some of the most well-maintained road cover in Southeast Asia due to the fact that the Royal Thai Government has made the condition of the roads a priority.
-During the dry season, the climate is pleasant and cool, making the perfect conditions for a long bike ride through the surrounding green hills, lakes, flower fields and tranquil forests.
-In order to preserve the sacred mountains, the roads are not blasted through the mountain passes but gently woven around them, making for fantastic twists and spectacular views.
-Within the city of Chiang Mai, bicycles and motorbikes are a common means of transportation for locals.
-Chiang Mai doesn’t have the traffic of Bangkok, which makes it a more laid back experience to cycle through the old lanes and streets of this ancient city.
+Chiang Mai is ideal to explore by bicycle.
+The roads here are excellent and among the best maintained in Southeast Asia, as the Royal Thai Government has prioritized the condition of the roads.
+In the dry season, the climate is pleasant and cool, creating the perfect conditions for a long bike ride through the surrounding green hills, lakes, flower fields and quiet forests.
+To protect the sacred mountains, the roads are not blasted through the mountain passes, but are gently routed around them, allowing for fantastic curves and spectacular views.
+Within Chiang Mai city, bicycles and motorcycles are a common means of transportation for locals.
+There is not as much traffic in Chiang Mai as in Bangkok, which makes cycling through the old alleys and streets of this ancient city a relaxing experience.

-Experiencing Chiang Mai first hand by bicycle is the best way to truly soak in the sights and sounds of the city.
-Weave through the narrow lanes and alleyways and admire the traditional wooden houses and wide array of quirky shops.
-The spicy scent of simmering noodles, the ringing of prayer bells, and the bright rainbow of traditional Thai dress: Cycling lets you immerse yourself completely in the colorful excitement of Chiang Mai.
+Experiencing Chiang Mai firsthand by bike is the best way to truly take in the sights and sounds of the city.
+Wind your way through the narrow streets and alleyways, admiring the traditional wooden houses and the array of quirky stores.
+The spicy aroma of simmering noodles, the ringing of prayer bells and the colorful rainbow of traditional Thai clothing: Cycling immerses you completely in the colorful hustle and bustle of Chiang Mai.

 Choose Your Own Adventure